About

 twitter @@lukesjordan

 Luke Jordan is Founder and Executive Director of Grassroot (South Africa) and is a long-time partner affiliate of MIT GOV/LAB.
 In 2021, he was the MIT GOV/LAB practitioner-in residence (intro Q+A).
-At MIT, Luke launched a guide for practitioners on building civic technology and is exploring different ways artificial intelligence and machine learning (AI/ML) can advance democracy.
+At MIT, Luke launched a guide for practitioners on building civic technology (Don’t Build It) and explored different ways artificial intelligence and machine learning (AI/ML) can advance democracy.
 See links below to the guide and exploratory research.

 Projects